Existence and uniqueness of solutions to rate independent systems with history variable: Introduction

-The main results and novelties of the present paper are: \begin{itemize} \item The existence of solutions for a broad class of rate independent models with history variable in terms of a Volterra operator (Theorem \ref{ex}); \item The existence of optimal solutions for minimization problems governed by this type of systems (Theorem \ref{ex_opt}); \item A \textit{unique} solvability result for a special class of differential inclusions \eqref{eq:n} that involve unbounded dissipation functionals with linear terms in the second argument (Theorem \ref{thm:lip}); \item A uniform Lipschitz estimate that will be essential in a follow-up paper dealing with the optimal control of the aforementioned type of evolutions (Proposition \ref{lem:lip_c}). \end{itemize}
+The main results and novelties of the present paper are: \begin{itemize} \item The existence of solutions for \ro{rate-independent} models with history variable in terms of {a (non-linear) integral} operator (Theorem \ref{ex}); \item The existence of optimal solutions for minimization problems governed by this type of systems (Theorem \ref{ex_opt}); \item A \textit{unique} solvability result for a special class of differential inclusions that involve \ro{ dissipation functionals with unbounded subdifferential} (Theorem \ref{thm:lip}); \item A uniform Lipschitz estimate that will be essential in a follow-up paper dealing with the optimal control of the aforementioned type of evolutions (Proposition \ref{lem:lip_c}). \end{itemize}

 The dependence of the dissipation potential on the state gives rise to relevant analytical difficulties both in the existence and in the uniqueness issue.
-When it comes to the existence result, the main challenge comes from the fact that we aim at covering a broad range of dissipation functionals (including unbounded ones), where the additional dependence on the state is due to a general Volterra operator (of Fredholm type).
-Indeed, the coercive quadratic energy in \eqref{eq:n} simplifies the analysis with regard to existence of solutions, in the sense that strong, i.e., absolutely continuous solutions are expected; note that these are often termed \textit{differential solutions} in the literature \cite[Def.\,3.3.2]{mr15}.
-In \cite{mt2004}, it was shown that such solutions exist for RIS with \textit{state independent} dissipation potential, provided that the energy is uniformly convex and smooth enough.
-RIS with convex energies and \textit{state dependent} dissipation potential were investigated in \cite{mie_ros}, where a smallness assumption is crucial for proving the existence of strong solutions.
+When it comes to the existence result, the main challenge comes from the fact that we aim at {addressing infinite-valued} dissipation functionals, where the additional dependence on the state is due to a general {integral} operator.
+Indeed, the \ro{uniformly convex} energy in \eqref{eq:n} simplifies the analysis with regard to existence of solutions, in the sense that strong, i.e., absolutely continuous solutions are expected; note that these are often termed \textit{differential solutions} in the literature \cite[Def.\,3.3.2]{mr15}.
+In \cite{mt2004}, it was shown that such solutions exist for RIS with \textit{\ro{state-independent}} dissipation potential, provided that the energy is uniformly convex and smooth enough.
+RIS with convex energies and \textit{\ro{state-dependent}} dissipation potential were investigated in \cite{mie_ros}, where a smallness assumption is crucial for proving the existence of strong solutions.
 By contrast to the contribution \cite{mie_ros}, we do not need such a requirement, see Remark \ref{rem:bound} for a thorough explanation and comparison.
-This is due to the fact that the \textit{state dependency} in the first argument of $\RR$ comes from the \textit{integral operator} $\HH$.
+This is due to the fact that the \textit{state \ro{dependence}} in the first argument of $\RR$ comes from the \textit{integral operator} $\HH$.